 Debra’s trailblazing efforts in the field of healthcare facility design research, education and advocacy have propelled The Center for Health Design (CHD) into industry consciousness and the forefront of healthcare design.

 Under Debra’s leadership, our flagship research initiative, the Pebble Project, has gained international recognition and grown from four participants to more than 80.
-Debra led the creation of the annual Healthcare Design and Environments for Aging conferences, which are produced by Vendome Group, LLC, in association with CHD.
+Debra led the creation of the annual Healthcare Design Expo & Conference and the Environments for Aging Expo & Conference, which are produced by Emerald Expositions, in association with CHD.
 She has forged successful partnerships with the Robert Wood Johnson Foundation, Institute for Healthcare Improvement, California Health Care Foundation, Agency for Healthcare Research and Quality, and other prestigious healthcare organizations.

 Also under Debra’s watch, our membership has expanded to include a rich, multidisciplinary group of architects, interior designers, healthcare executives, healthcare professionals, researchers, product manufacturers, educators, students, futurists and more.

 Debra’s commitment to CHD dates back to 1989 when she was hired to produce the Symposium on Health Care Interior Design.
 The Symposium quickly developed a reputation as a forward-thinking, people-focused, idea-generating conference.
 When CHD was founded in 1993, we continued to produce the Symposium and Debra’s role expanded to include managing CHD’s growing research and advocacy efforts.
 Debra was promoted to President and CEO in 2001.